 If there’s one thing I hope you will get out of exploring this site it’s that anyone really can do a round the world trip.
 In fact, I think everyone should!
 It’s the single most efficient way to see the world and it’s not as expensive as you’d think.
-Round the world travel isn’t just the sole domain of backpackers and billionaires anymore, today’s online travel booking sites make coordinating the myriad details of a RTW trip easier than ever.
+Round the world travel is no longer the sole domain of backpackers and billionaires, today’s online travel booking sites make coordinating the myriad details of a RTW trip easier than ever.
 You don’t need a travel agent, you just need a dream and a plan.

 Exactly one year later…

 I boarded a flight to Buenos Aires to begin my own bucket-list-shredding, trip-of-a-lifetime around the world.
 The pyramids, the Taj Mahal, the Great Wall; I criss-crossed the globe like a contestant on the Amazing Race visiting 13 countries in 30 days.
-That first RTW trip was love at first flight and quickly turned into an annual event once I realized that:
+That first RTW trip was love at first flight and quickly turned into an annual event once I realized a few things:

 a) it wasn’t that hard to plan